iocaswolfteam/LangYa_v1_0/README.md

 This repository contains the code and mdoels used for "LangYa: Revolutionizing Cross-Spatiotemporal Ocean Forecasting" \[[preprint paper](https://arxiv.org/abs/2412.18097)\]

 The term *Langya* is taken from the [Ci Hai](https://en.wikipedia.org/wiki/Cihai) (Chinese Dictionary), and refers to treasures with fine textures, crystal-clear and translucent like jade.
-Historically, Langya Terrace, located to the south of the ancient Zhenkou Town, has served as an important center for observing celestial bodies, including the sun, moon, and stars, and is a key site related to the twenty-four solar terms.
+Historically, Langya Terrace, located to the south of the Guzhenkou Campus of the [IOCAS](http://english.qdio.cas.cn/), had served as an important center for observing celestial bodies, including the sun, moon, and stars, and is a key site related to the twenty-four solar terms.
 Our ocean large model is named "LangYa," which aligns perfectly with the mission it carries in the field of modern oceanography.

 ![pipelines](assets/langyav1-0_pipeline.png)